Speedrunyourknowledge/magika/rust/cli/README.md

       --no-dereference
           Identifies symbolic links as is instead of identifying their content by following them

+      --summary
+          Prints a summary of file types at the end of the output

       --colors
           Prints with colors regardless of terminal support